barsdeveloper/tank/docs/6-entity-operations.md

     }
 }
 ```
-While the returned stream is still in scope, the executor is tied to it and cannot be used, this can be resolved by having the pinned stream in a smaller scope that when cleared releases the executor.
+While the returned stream is in scope the executor is locked to it and cannot service other maneuvers, contain the pinned stream in a tight block so dropping it releases the executor promptly.

 Process `QueryResult::Affected` then `QueryResult::Row` items sequentially.

 ## Error Signals & Edge Cases
 - `save()` / `delete()` on entities without PK result in immediate error.
-- `delete()` with affected rows not one will result in error.
+- `delete()` with affected rows not exactly one results in error.
 - Prepared binds validate conversion, failure returns `Result::Err`.

 ## Performance Hints (Radio Theater)
-- Group logs with `insert_many` (thousands per statement) to cut network overhead.
 - Use prepared statements for hot paths (changing only parameters).
 - Limit streaming scans with a numeric `limit` to avoid unbounded pulls.